Grace Cottage Hospital Launches Healthcare Matters

 Rotary Clubs of Brattleboro Launch Monthly Cable TV Show -- Rotary Cares

 Brattleboro Rotary Club Past President Marty Cohn demystifies Rotary International with Brattleboro Rotary President George Weir and Brattleboro Sunrise Rotary President Michelle Pong.
-The show is produced in the studios of Brattleboro Community Television and can be seen on Brattleboro-area Channel 8, as well as YouTube.
+The show is produced in the studios of Brattleboro Community Television.
 To view the show, click here.

 Vermont Yankee's SAFSTOR MATTERS named 2015 best series of year by Brattleboro Community Television